Cloudlynx/docs/storage.rst

 3. Find the name of the attached block storage (e.g. /dev/vdc).

+4. Create a partition on the block storage device

-4. Create a file system on the device by giving in the following command (where <device> is the name of the attached block storage, e.g. /dev/vdc):
+5. Create a file system on the device by giving in the following command (where <device> is the name of the attached block storage, e.g. /dev/vdc):

 	$ sudo mkfs.ext4 <device>